raindrum/exhibiter/README.md

 ## 1. Organize your Files First

-For the script to run correctly, all your evidence for the case must be organized in a specific way.
-This organizational structure is meant to be intuitive, but it still needs a little explanation.

-The Input Folder is the main folder that you want the program to process, and it should contain all the relevant evidence.
-It does not matter where this folder is, or what it is named; you will just need to tell the program where it is.
+To run this program, you must provide it with a folder full of organized evidence (the "input folder").
+The input folder should contain one or more subfolders representing exhibits ("exhibit folders").
+Exhibit folders, in turn, must contain one or more documents.

 ### Put Exhibits in the Input Folder

-The Input Folder must contain one or more Exhibit Folders.
-These are folders whose names follow the patterns `NUMBER` or `NUMBER (TITLE)`, such as `101 (Rental Agreement)`.
-Each one will presumably contain one or more Documents.
+Exhibits are folders whose names follow the patterns `INDEX` or `INDEX (TITLE)`, where `INDEX` is a number, or a capital letter.
+An example exhibit would be  `101 (Rental Agreement)`.

-Exhibits (and Documents) will be omitted if their folder names contain `(UNUSED)` or `(EXCLUDE)` except if the program is run in Discovery Mode (`-d`).
+Exhibits (and individual documents) will be omitted if their folder names contain `(UNUSED)` or `(EXCLUDE)` except if the program is run in Discovery Mode (`-d`).

 Consider the following examples: